ETF Comparison

 What is the difference between PEP and PG?

-PEP (PepsiCo, Inc.) tracks — with a dividend strategy, while PG (The Procter & Gamble Company) tracks — with a dividend approach.
+PEP (PepsiCo, Inc.) is a stock, while PG (The Procter & Gamble Company) is a stock.
 They are issued by — and — respectively.

 Can I hold both PEP and PG?